 Security Committee Meetings and Contact Info

-The Security Committee meetings are the 1st Thursday of the month, 7 p.m. (as needed).
+The Security Committee meetings are Quarterly, the fisrst Saturday of the month at 10 am.
 Please email Security@CornHill.org for the meeting location each month or for information about the Security Committee.

 Police And Citizens Together Against Crime (PAC-TAC) is a joint effort between the Rochester Police Department and the residents of Corn Hill.
 Residents schedule convenient times to walk the neighborhood in teams of two.
 Wearing PAC-TAC jackets and police radios, they are additional eyes for the police department.
 The frequent presence of our teams on the streets in itself is a deterrent to crime.